Update Sep 19, 2017: Oh no! Lepark is closing down on Sep 30, 2017!

 Visited People’s Park Complex rooftop, for the purpose of more Chinese New Year festive light-up photos.
-Which I mentioned in a previous post.
+Some of which I shared in a previous post.

 Not to exaggerate, People’s Park Complex rooftop is an oasis in the heart of downtown Singapore.
 It’s huge.
 Easily the largest open space in the vicinity and with a distinctively un-Singaporean feel.
 I say un-Singaporean for while the space is reasonably maintained, there is a grungy feel everywhere.
 Down to the décor of the hippy eatery situated at one end.
 Of course, there’s also the looming residential block.
 Brutalist architecture, or hints of it?
 The façade feels more Hong Kong to me than Singapore.
 Especially when viewed up-close via camera lens.

 Feeling guilty at the sight of late-coming photographers queuing solemnly behind me, I left the sweet spot before it was completely dark.
 Thankfully, there were plenty of other spots with wonderful views.
 I think what’s most eye-catching about the panoramas here is the contrast between the traditional architecture of Chinatown and the ultramodern skyscrapers in the background.
 Very touristy feel, yes.
 But let’s be honest.
 Who doesn’t like such views?
 Especially during evening.

 Directions to People’s Park Complex Rooftop

 If you haven’t been to People’s Park Complex Rooftop, directions are as follows:

-There are two ways to reach it.
+There are two ways to reach the rooftop.
 The easier way is to use the lifts located at the front entrance of People’s Park Complex.
 This is NOT the main entrance with the food stores and MRT station entrance.
 This is the smaller one facing Eu Tong Sen Street and Chinatown.
 Take the lift to the fifth floor.
 Next to the lift, to your right as you step out, is a staircase.
 Climb one floor and you are on the rooftop.

 The Chinese New Year market photo sweet spot, by the way, is to the left of this staircase.
 You have to, mmm, step over a few air-conditioning fittings.